Castux/mipsim/README.md

 And combining them to form higher level circuits.

+### Labels

+Wire tiles can be labeled for debug or documentation purposes.
+If a component contains a labeled tile, it takes that label as its name.
+If there are more than one, a random one is picked.

+To add a label in the editor, select a single wire tile and type a name in the "label" UI box.

+Named components are displayed in the editor while simulating.
+Furthermore, labels that follow a `name_0`, `name_1`, `name_2`, etc. convention are decoded as binary numbers that can be read and inputed directly as such in the simulation UI.

+Named wires and number wires can also be read, set and reset programmatically when running the headless simulation.

 ## Editor

 The editor runs in browser and allows you to load, edit, and save circuits/patterns.
-Keystrokes:
+Click-dragging makes a selection rectangle, that the following keystrokes edit:

-- w: wire
+- w: set wire
-- p: power
+- p: set power
-- g: ground
+- g: set ground
-- t: transistor
+- t: set transistor
-- b: bridge
+- b: set bridge
 - B: remove bridge
-- backspace: delete
+- backspace: delete non-bridge tiles
-- x: cut
+- x: cut (normal tiles, bridges and labels)
 - c: copy
 - v: paste
 - m/M: mirror